singularian/mdencode/README.md

 This is an example of the modular floor using the C++ test program.
 The program `decoderRandom2` is using a random 14 byte array and then running a modulus scan to find the corresponding file block associated with a digital signature.
 It uses a 32 bit modulus and calculates modulus exponent floor or ceiling and then creates a fast64 hash.
 A modulus scan splits up the parallel search on 32 threads.
-It calculated and found the 14 byte block (13 bytes compressed - 8 bytes for the 64-bit fasthash 64 hash 4-bytes for the 32-bit modulus and 1 for the exponent) in 4 hours on a Ryzen 3950x.
+It calculated and found the 14 byte block (13 bytes compressed) in 4 hours on a Ryzen 3950x.

+13/14 Modulus Encoding
+- 8 bytes for the 64-bit fasthash 64
+- 4 bytes for the 32-bit modulus
+- 1 byte for the modulus exponent

 `$GOPATH/github.com/singularian/mdencode/code/decode_cpp/decoderRandomTestHC2`
 ```